Try again with grade replacement

 - You’re an undergraduate student

-- You’re pursuing your first bachelor’s degree from IU
+- You’re pursuing your first bachelor’s degree

 If you choose to take a course a second time, you must notify your school recorder that you want to have your first grade replaced.
 Replacement doesn’t happen automatically.